rizeen/rizeen.github.io/README.md

 ## Overview
 This project is a front-end development challenge focused on implementing a responsive and interactive web page using Bootstrap 5.
 The goal was to translate at least two sections of a provided Figma design into a fully functional web layout.

-The Rizeen-Zoni platform is an educational website offering a diverse range of courses.
+This platform is an educational website offering a diverse range of courses.
 The project's primary focus is to provide an interactive and user-friendly experience for students to explore and enroll in courses that suit their educational needs.

 ## Implemented Sections
 - **Navigation Bar**: A responsive navigation bar with contact information and a sign-in button.